Coding – all the cool kids are doing it…

 How many coding languages are there?

-In fact, estimates range from hundreds to several thousand, depending on where you look.
 Each different language is intended for a different purpose, making some more valuable in certain industries and professions than others.

 Why should I learn to code?